dominodatalab/domino-code-assist-docs/docs/install.md

 This is the preferred approach in an [air-gapped environment](https://en.wikipedia.org/wiki/Air_gap_(networking)) where you are unable to connect to the internet to install the package using  of the previous approaches.

+If your Domino deployment does not have open access to the internet (you're in an [air-gapped environment](https://en.wikipedia.org/wiki/Air_gap_(networking))), then DCA and any of its dependencies will fail to download.
+In this case, you will need to resort to an alternate method of installing DCA.

 === "Python"

     1. Download the package onto your local machine.
 It would make sense to run this command in an empty directory because it will result in a large number of files being downloaded.s